-We investigate the aggregation phase of multicriteria decision making procedures.
-Characterizations of some classes of nonconventional aggregation operators are established.
-The first class consists of the ordered weighted averaging operators (OWA) introduced by Yager.
-The second class corresponds to the weighted maximum defined by Dubois and Prade.
-The dual class (weighted minimum) and some ordered versions are also characterized.
-Results are obtained via solutions of functional equations.
+This paper deals with some characterizations of two classes of non-conventional aggregation operators.
+The first class consists of the weighted averaging operators (OWA) introduced by Yager while the second class corresponds to the weighted maximum and related operators defined by Dubois and Prade.
+These characterizations are established via solutions of some functional equations.